qognitive/fast-pauli/docs/benchmarks.rst

 Similar to the previous benchmarks, we saw significant performance improvements for :code:`fast-pauli` compared to :code:`qiskit`.
 In general, we tend to perform better when applying to a larger batch of states, but we point out that our advantage compared to :code:`qiskit` narrows as the number of qubits increases.
-With that said we're still more than 2x faster for these larger operators!
+With that said, we're still more than 2x faster for these larger operators!